ktmud/yelp-and-neighborhoods/README.md

 ## Folder structure

-- **code** - the Jupyter notebooks that is used to process data and generate graphs.
+- **code** - the Jupyter notebooks containing code for data processing and analysis.
-- **data** - auxiliary small datasets and intermediate tidy data files generated in the process.
+- **data** - auxiliary datasets and intermediate tidy data files generated in the process.
 - **tex** - the source code for the accompanying paper written in LaTex.

 It you want to reproduce the data cleaning steps, you would also need to place the